-If the KPPU issues a conditional approval, the undertaking must accept behavioural or structural remedies.
+If the KPPU issues a conditional approval, the undertaking may then choose to: (1) approve the proposal in its entirety, (2) reject the proposal entirely or (3) partially reject the proposal.
+If the undertaking selects option (2) or (3), it must provide legal, economic or technical considerations related to the rejection.
 The KPPU has imposed behavioural remedies, usually consisting of reporting requirements, in at least five cases.